Page loading ... Please wait.

 bibliography

-Yellow Cupcakes Recipe
+Yellow Cupcakes Recipe & Video

 Printer Friendly Page

-This chocolate fudge frosting recipe comes from the cookbook Chocolate Bar by Matt Lewis and Alison Nelson who run a chocolate boutique in New York that they call a "candy store for grown-ups".
+This chocolate fudge frosting recipe is adapted from the excellent cookbook Chocolate Bar by Matt Lewis and Alison Nelson who run a chocolate boutique in New York that they call a "candy store for grown-ups".
 It is the type of chocolate frosting my mother always used to cover cakes.
 Made with butter, confectioners (icing or powdered) sugar, vanilla extract and unsweetened chocolate, it is perfect for covering cupcakes.
-It uses unsweetened chocolate which is also known as baking, plain or bitter chocolate.
+It uses unsweetened chocolate which is also known as baking, plain, or bitter chocolate.
 This is chocolate in its rawest form.
 Chocolate liquor that has been refined and contains 50-55% cocoa butter.
 Since no sugar has been added to the chocolate it has a strong, bitter taste that is used in cooking and baking but is never eaten out of hand.
 When used in this frosting it imparts a deep chocolate flavor.

-In the bowl of your electric mixer, or with a hand mixer, beat to combine the flour, sugar, baking powder, and salt.
+In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), place the flour, sugar, baking powder, and salt.
+Beat until combined.
 Add the butter, egg, egg yolks, vanilla extract, and sour cream.
-Beat the wet and dry ingredients together at medium speed until the batter is smooth and satiny, about 30 seconds.
-Scrape down the sides of the bowl.
-If necessary, stir the batter with a rubber spatula until the flour is fully incorporated.
+Beat the wet and dry ingredients together, at low speed, until combined.
+Scrape down the sides and bottom of the bowl.
+Then increase to medium speed and beat until the batter is smooth and satiny, about 30 to 60 seconds.

-Evenly fill the muffin cups with the batter and bake for about 20-25 minutes or until pale gold and a toothpick inserted into a cupcake comes out clean.
-Remove from oven and place on a wire rack to cool.
-Once the cupcakes have completely cooled, frost with icing.
-You can either spread the frosting on the cupcakes with a small spatula or, if piping, use a large Wilton 1M open or closed star tip to make lovely swirls.
-These cupcakes are best the day they are made, although they will keep for a few days at room temperature.
+Evenly fill the muffin cups with the batter and bake for about 18 - 23 minutes or until lightly golden and a toothpick inserted into a cupcake comes out clean.
+(Rotate your pan front to back about halfway through baking.)
+Remove from oven and place on a wire rack to cool completely.
+Then you can either spread the Chocolate Frosting on the cupcakes with a small spatula or, if piping, use a large Wilton 1M open or closed star tip to make lovely swirls.

-Chocolate Frosting: Melt the chocolate in a heatproof bowl placed over a saucepan of simmering water.
+Chocolate Frosting: Melt the chocolate in a heatproof bowl, placed over a saucepan of simmering water.
 Remove from heat and let cool to room temperature.

-In the bowl of your electric mixer, or with a hand mixer, beat the butter until smooth and creamy (about 1 minute).
+Then in the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter until smooth and creamy (about 1 minute).
 Add the sugar and beat until it is light and fluffy (about 2 minutes).
 Beat in the vanilla extract.
-Add the chocolate and beat on low speed until incorporated.
+Scrape down the sides and bottom of the bowl.
+Add the melted chocolate and beat on low speed until incorporated.
 Increase the speed to medium-high and beat until frosting is smooth and glossy (about 2 -3 minutes).

-Makes 12 cupcakes
+Makes 12 cupcakes.

 Yellow Cupcakes: